avaframe/AvaFrame/docs/theoryCom1DFA.rst

 express the other components of the stress tensor.
 Here again a magnitude consideration between the shear stresses :math:`\sigma_{12} = \sigma_{21}` and :math:`\sigma_{13}`.
-The shear stresses are based on a generalized Newtonian law of materials, which controls the influence of normal stresse and the rate of deformation through the viscosity.
+The shear stresses are based on a generalized Newtonian law of materials, which controls the influence of normal stress and the rate of deformation through the viscosity.

 .. math::
     \tau_{ij} = \eta\left(\frac{\partial{u_i}}{\partial{x_j}}+\frac{\partial{u_j}}{\partial{x_i}}\right), ~ i\neq j